kylebot0/frontend-applications/README.md

 [You can find the demo here]. (https://kylebot0.github.io/frontend-applications/)

+## Concept

+The user has the ability to play a game where they have to guess from which time the object comes from.
+The item page shows an object with a title and picture along with a timeline aswell, where they can place a marker.
+The closer the user is to the correct time, the more points they get.
+I don't want it to be only time specific, but also to mix things up certain options that can tell if an object is for example before or after Napoleon.
+That was it is less hard to actually get the full amount of points, but i still want it to be competitive so most of the time it will show a timeline.

 ## Description 📝

 During this course I created a frontend app with React.
 The data I use comes from the NMVW Collection API.
 The user has the ability to play a game where they have to guess from which time the object comes from.
 The item page shows an object with a title and picture along with a timeline aswell, where they can place a marker.
 The closer the user is to the correct time, the more points they get.